acromm/we-have-your-kidneys/README.md

 You can [view a podcast of the talk here](http://skillsmatter.com/podcast/nosql/cassandra-may-meetup/js-1775 "Podcast on SkillsMatter website") and [browse the slides here](http://www.slideshare.net/davegardnerisme/cassandra-hadoop-brisk).

+It was then updated in October 2011 for a presentation at the NoSQL Exchange 2011.
+This time we added in some extra features for tracking impressions and clicks and actually _recommending_ ads!

 ## Features

  - Powers wehaveyourkidneys.com